sbenzo99/fss_se_assigment_g10/Readme.md

 - how to propagate metrics from file paths to directory prefixes
 - how to centre nodes vertically within each depth in matplotlib
 - how to scale marker sizes and configure a custom legend that explains the mapping from size to LoC
-- how to enlarge and reposition the legend s
+- how to enlarge and reposition the legends
-- how to ensure that nodes at the same depth are sorted alphabetically
+- how to ensure that nodes at the same dept are sorted alphabetically

 Example prompts